konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 #### Challenges

 - Model degradation
-    - Model performance degrades over time.
+    - Model is not upgraded after deployment.
+User experience get worse due to model performance degradation over time.
 - Model Retraining
     - Inference environments are not monitored enough.
 It is difficult to when to retrain model.

-- Deployment
-    - Update models with minimal user impact.
-- Monitoring
-    - Detect data drift and performance degradation.
-- Automation
-    - Retrain model automatically based on monitoring metrics and logs.
+    - It is difficult to deploy new model into production inference environment without affecting customers.

 #### What's next?

-- Monitoring inference environments.
+- Implementing monitoring system.
-    - Detect data drift by regularly scan data.
+    - Detect data drift by scanning data regularly.
-    - Monitor metrics and logs that are associated with your model performance.
+    - Monitor metrics and logs that are associated with your model and system performance.
 - Automation
     - Trigger training pipeline for retraining model based on metrics and logs (above).
     - Rollout new model safely into production endpoint using blue/green deployment.